mars0i/majure/doc/tips.md

 tips.md
 ====
+Marshall Abrams

 Things I've learned that are relevant to using MASON with Clojure from experimenting with different ways to implement the Students example in Clojure, and other tips.

+My goal was to see what's involved in writing a MASON simulation using only Clojure by using Clojure to rewrite the Students simulation in chapter 2 of the v18 MASON manual.
+In my "majure" git repo, there are several versions--each exploring different ways of writing the Students simulation.

-These notes are not intended to be self-explanatory to someone who's unfamiliar with Clojure, or unfamiliar with MASON, or even unfamiliar with Java.
-(But you can, of course, nevertheless use them to figure out what you want to learn more about if you're unfamiliar with something I mention.)
+(These notes aren't intended to be self-explanatory to someone who's unfamiliar with Clojure, or unfamiliar with MASON, or even unfamiliar with Java.
+But you can, of course, nevertheless use them to figure out what you want to learn more about if you're unfamiliar with something I mention.)

+Note that while Clojure emphasizes pure functional programming, MASON is designed for routine use of mutable data structures.
+I didn't try to fight this aspect of MASON, but I did try to make it clear in my code what parts were purely functional and what parts were not.
+It's important to have a clear view of this distinction; otherwise mixing with Clojure's lazy sequences are likely to cause problems at some point.

 ### Students

 There are four classes defined in the Students simulation:

+* `Student`, which implements `sim.engine.Steppable`
-* `Students`, which extends `SimState`
+* `Students`, which extends `sim.engine.SimState`
-* `Student`, which implements `Steppable`
+* `StudentsWithUI`, which extends `sim.display.GUIState`.
-* An inner FIXME
+* An inner class in `Students`, which implements `Steppable`.

-* `StudentsUI`
+I tried out various methods to define these classes in Clojure.
+In the end, I settled on using the `gen-class` macro to define `Students` and `StudentsWithUI`, `deftype` to define `Students`, and `reify` to define the inner class.
+Other options are possible for the last two cases.
+See below for details.

 ### Classes

-Note that there are five ways to make classes in Clojure:
+There are five ways to make classes in Clojure:

 * `defrecord`
 * `deftype`